Special Needs Children – A Complementary Approach

 - One in seven children have cerebral palsy, ADHD, autism spectrum disorder, fetal alcohol syndrome, downs syndrome or other genetic challenges.

 Parents of special needs children are extraordinary caregivers.
-In addition to traditional occupational, physical and speech therapy, they seek out complimentary practices to support their child’s development.
+In addition to traditional occupational, physical, and speech therapy, they seek out complementary practices to support their child’s development.
 Rolfing is one of the exciting alternative approaches that is rapidly gaining recognition for facilitating the healthy growth of children with developmental challenges.

 Rolfing improves posture

 Rolfers are experts in balancing the tensions in the fascia (connective tissue) to establish better organization in the structure.
 Posture in sitting, standing and activities improves.

 Rolfing enhances postural control

 Postural control, the ability to maintain stability and vertical alignment in different activities is an important part of development.
 Shortenings and asymmetry in the structure prevent the child from obtaining vertical alignment and make postural control a battle.
 Rolfing removes the shortening, restores the alignment and improves postural control.

 Rolfing increases mobility